Wacha goes 6 effective innings, Rays beat Twins 5-3

 Rays SS Wander Franco didn’t play, one day after leaving Thursday’s game against Boston with a headache.

-Tampa Bay manager Kevin Cash said tests were negative and anticipates the 20-year old will be back within a game or two.
+Cash said tests were negative and anticipates the 20-year old will be back within a game or two.

 FLASHING LEATHER

 Twins CF Byron Buxton made a leaping catch at the wall on Francisco Mejía’s fourth-inning drive, and RF Max Kepler had a tumbling catch on Cruz’s liner during the fifth.
 Minnesota SS Andrelton Simmons made a diving grab on Mejía’s second-inning grounder but was unable to throw him out from his knees.
 Simmons was checked by a trainer and stayed in the game until he was pinch-hit for in the eighth.
+Baldelli said Simmons is OK.

 SPECIAL RECOGNITION